The world's your oyster

 2. How to identify demand and competition

-One way to identify the demand and competition is via SEO keyword research.
+One way to identify the demand and competition is via international keyword research.
 For example, you manufacture pianos and are considering expanding into Europe, but have to choose a factory in France or Germany.
 Some keyword results show:

 This suggests that over 3 times as many people are looking for pianos in France vs. Germany (Klavier is the German translation for “piano”), despite France having a smaller population.
 All other factors being equal, France would be the best choice (obviously you would be crazy to make an important decision on the basis of a single keyword and further research would be necessary).